jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/pay.md

   * `_minReturnedTokens` is the minimum number of project tokens expected in return, as a fixed point number with the same amount of decimals as this terminal.
   * `_preferClaimedTokens` is a flag indicating whether the request prefers to mint project tokens into the beneficiaries wallet rather than leaving them unclaimed.
 This is only possible if the project has an attached token contract.
 Leaving them unclaimed saves gas.
   * `_memo` is memo to pass along to the emitted event, and passed along the the funding cycle's data source and delegate.
 A data source can alter the memo before emitting in the event and forwarding to the delegate.
-  * `_metadata` are bytes to send along to the data source and delegate, if provided.
+  * `_metadata` are bytes to send along to the data source, delegate, and emitted event, if provided.
 * The function can be accessed externally by anyone.
 * The function can be overriden by inheriting contracts.
 * Through the [`isTerminalOf`](/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/modifiers/isterminalof.md) modifier, this transaction reverts if this terminal is not one of the project's terminals.